-Throat swabs were taken from primary school pupils aged six to 12 years in Rivers State between May and July 2015.
+Throat swabs were taken from primary school pupils aged 6 to 12 years in Rivers State between May and July 2015.
 The throat swabs were cultured using 5% sheep blood agar.
 Antibiotic susceptibility was carried out on the Group A beta-haemolytic streptococcal isolates.
-Data was analysed using the Statistical Package for Social Sciences (SPSS) version 23.0.
-Descriptive statistics was used.
+Data was analyzed using the Statistical Package for Social Sciences (SPSS) version 23.0 using descriptive statistics.
 Chi square tests of significance were used with a 95% confidence interval (P< 0.05).